 Here in the United States, that phrase has been getting a lot of airtime recently.
 Cable News headlines nowadays usually consist of some permutation of the words “Russia”, “Trump”, “Comey”, and “Investigation”, or, in recent weeks, “Senate”, “Healthcare” and “Key Vote”.
 And with every new break in either of these stories, some new talking head, making the rounds on the news networks, will comment on this sorry state of affairs– they’ll declare something along the lines of, “As the great Yogi Berra once said, ‘It’s Deja Vu all over again!”, and proceed to chuckle at their own attempt to inject a little bit of topical humor into the discussion.
 Despite the corny subtext, it’s a relevant point– just look at the state of the healthcare debate in the United States.

 When my twin sister and I were born prematurely, my sister was born with Gastroesophageal Reflux.
-Like most premature babies born with this condition, she grew out of it before leaving the NICU, but in the meantime, our insurance provider wouldn’t allow her to the rest of our family’s plan.
-She had a pre-existing condition that was considered “high-risk”, so our parents had to put her on a separate, more expensive plan.
-This is much more of an issue for parents whose children are born with more permanent conditions, or who can’t afford to put their newborns on a more expensive plan.
+Our insurance provider wouldn’t allow her to the rest of our family’s plan– she had a pre-existing condition that was considered “high-risk”, so our parents had to put her on a separate, more expensive plan.
+This is much more of an issue for parents whose children are born with more permanent conditions, or those who can’t afford to put their newborns on a more expensive plan.
 Health Insurance Companies also used to put caps on the amount of coverage they were willing to provide, and parents of infants who reached that cap could be forced into the same position as people without insurance– they could face the choice between bankruptcy or the death of their baby.

 These are choices that no parent should be forced to make, especially not in a country like the United States, which definitely has the resources to solve these sorts of problems.
 In 2009, after a year of negotiations, President Obama passed his signature piece of legislation: the Affordable Care Act.
 The ACA got rid of coverage caps, and to solve the problem of insurance companies discriminating against patients based on pre-existing conditions, the ACA simply banned that practice altogether.
 This by itself would have introduced a new problem– people could have started to buy insurance only when they needed it, knowing that they could not be denied coverage.
 That would have quickly destroyed the Health Insurance Industry, by creating one massive high-risk pool.
 To solve this, the ACA introduced an Individual Mandate, requiring that people purchase Health Insurance or pay a fine, and an Employer Mandate, requiring businesses to provide Health Insurance to their employees.
 In theory, by putting more people into the system, the cost of Health Insurance would decrease significantly, and, paired with Medicaid Expansions in each state, it would cover the people who didn’t qualify for Medicaid, but also couldn’t afford to purchase their own coverage.
 It was a graceful solution, one that had already been put into practice in the state of Massachusetts by Governor Mitt Romney, Obama’s opponent in the 2012 Presidential Election.